Year 1 – The Black History Exhibit Project

 Photo Gallery

-Principal Bill Caulfield discusses the Black History Exhibit Project at graduation in June 2024.
+Above: Principal Bill Caulfield discusses the Black History Exhibit Project at the 2024 Oakdale graduation.

 Media Coverage